Carglglz/upydev/DOCS/SSLWebREPL_docs.md

     - i2c    : config/scan (config must be used first, i2c config -scl [SCL] -sda [SDA]
     - upy-config: interactive dialog to configure Network (connect to a WLAN or set an AP) or Interafaces (I2C)
     - wss: on/off; to enable WebSecureREPL for initial handshake (this sets ssl_flag.SSL to True or False)
+    - jupyterc: to run MicroPython upydevice kernel for jupyter console
     - exit   : to exit SSLWebREPL Terminal (in encrypted mode soft-reset by default) to exit without reset do 'exit -nr' to exit and do hard reset 'exit -hr'